Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: Introduction

 \subsection{Background}

 Solutions of nonlinear differential equations may have singularities that depend not just on the equation, but also on initial conditions.
-P. Painlev\'e defined a property of nonlinear ordinary differential equations (essentially the absence of \emph{movable} critical points of solutions, i.e., those whose locations are dependent on initial conditions), which is now known as the \emph{Painlev\'e property}.
+P. Painlev\'e defined a property of nonlinear ordinary differential equations (essentially that solutions are single-valued about \emph{movable} singularities, i.e., those whose locations are dependent on initial conditions), which is now known as the \emph{Painlev\'e property}.
 P. Painlev\'e and his student B.~Gambier then studied a large class of second-order nonlinear differential equations that satisfy this condition and found that all the families could be solved in terms of elementary functions, classical special functions, as well as the solutions of six new families, now known as the \emph{Painlev\'e equations} $\Pain{I},\dots, \Pain{VI}$.
 Solutions of these equations, the so-called \emph{Painlev\'e transcendents}, are indeed new \emph{purely nonlinear special functions}.
 Over the last fifty years Painlev\'e transcendents have been playing an increasingly important role in many nonlinear models in mathematics and physics, from Quantum Cohomology to the theory of Random Matrices.
 Probably the most important example is the famous Tracy-Widom distribution from Random Matrix Theory, which can be expressed in terms of the Hastings-McLeod solution of $\Pain{II}$ \cite{TracyWidomA, TracyWidomB}.